 Dr Laura Pozzi

-I am a specialist of modern Chinese history and culture with the special focus on comics, cinema and museums.
-I spent my undergraduate years studying Chinese language and culture at the University of Venice Ca’ Foscari, at the Beijing Foreign Studies University, and the Sichuan Foreign Studies University.
+I am a specialist of modern Chinese history and culture, with a focus on comic strips, cinema and museums.
+I spent my undergraduate years studying Chinese language and culture at the University of Venice Ca’ Foscari, at the Beijing Foreign Studies University, and at the Sichuan Foreign Studies University.

 Between 2015 and 2018, I held a position of a lecturer at the Centre for China Studies, the Chinese University of Hong Kong (CUHK) in Chinese modern history, popular culture, cinema, and heritage.
 While in Hong Kong, also edited and curated a digital collection titled “The Cultural Revolution in Images: Caricature Posters from Guangzhou, 1966–1977,” a repository of more two hundred original political posters preserved at the CUHK University Library.

 My research interest as postdoctoral fellow at ECHOES is the reframing of the historical memory and the heritage of colonialism in the Shanghai History Museum and in the other city museums of the People’s Republic of China.